PubInv/moonrat/README.md

 Visit the Legacy folder (above) for the work of volunteers prior to 2023 and the hand built prototype.

 # Status, April 2024
-The MoonRatII team has produced five Printed Circuit Assemblies (Control and Heater) of the Rev 1 for use by the USA team.
+The MoonRatII team has produced five Printed Circuit Assemblies (Control and Heater) of the Rev 1 PWB for use by the USA team.
-The MoonRatII team has produced five Printed Circuit Assemblies (Control and Heater) of the Rev 2 for use by  Mexico team.
+The MoonRatII team has produced five Printed Circuit Assemblies (Control and Heater) of the Rev 2 PWB for use by  Mexico team.
 Enclosure design for the Controller Assembly is underway.
+Rev 3 PWB TBA.

 # Current Design Summary
 In one schematic and PCB, we have developed a "Control Assembly" and a "Heater Assembly".